 TOPSTITCH: A line of stitching that runs parallel to a fold line or a seam line.
 Because top stitching shows on the finished products, it is important that the stitches are even.
 Stitch on the RIGHT side using the fold line or seam line and your presser foot or edge stitch foot as a guide to maintain the same distance throughout the top stitching.
 Use a 3 - 3.5mm stitch length.

-WARP: Fabric direction running from selvage to selvage.
+WARP: Fabric direction running from selvedge to selvedge.

 WS: Wrong side.